SYH08/AutomaticFileOrganizer/README.md

 # Automatic File Organizer
 ## Overview

-This project is for Computer and Information Class's Subject Detail Report (it is a portion of School Life Detail Report in S.Korea.)
+This project is for Computer and Information Class's Subject Detail Report (Subject Detail Report is a portion of School Life Detail Report in S.Korea.)

 ## Algorithm